-- Length of layoff notice
+• Length of layoff notice

 - Jobs and retraining opportunities

 - Alternate placement methods

 - Early retirement options pursuant to M.S.
 43A.24, Subd.
 2(i)

+- Voluntary layoff

+- Voluntary reduction in hours

 - Other methods of mitigating layoffs or their effect on employees

 - Claiming rights.